Optimal Computing Budget Allocation for Data-driven Ranking and Selection: CONSISTENCY AND ASYMPTOTIC OPTIMALITY

-\item There exists $\bar{n}$, $\bar{m} >0$, such that $\lim_{t\rightarrow \infty} \frac{N(t)}{t} =\bar{n}$, $\lim_{t\rightarrow \infty} \frac{M(t)}{t} =\bar{m}$ almost surely. \end{assumption} Assumption \ref{assump: batch limit average} imposes an additional constraint on the data batch size, which ensures that the total input data and simulation replications increase at the same rate $O(T)$ as time stage $T$ increases to infinity.
-This linear growth rate not only guarantees the consistency of parameter estimators but also allows us to analyze the convergence speed of the estimators.
-While this assumption is stronger, it enables us to establish the complete asymptotic optimality of IU-OCBA-balance.
-Moreover, we provide a stronger result by demonstrating the convergence speed of the allocation policy, which can be achieved using either IU-OCBA-approx or IU-OCBA-balance.
-The following proposition gives the convergence rate of MLE on Euclidean space. \begin{prop} Suppose Assumption \ref{assump: mixed distribution}, \ref{assump:input data}, \ref{assump: identifiable known component} and \ref{assump: batch limit average} hold.
-Then,
+\end{assumption} Assumption \ref{assump: optimality balance}.1 imposes a stronger assumption on the likelihood function, whereas Assumption \ref{assump: optimality balance}.2 imposes an additional constraint on the data batch size, which ensures that the total input data and simulation replications increase at the same rate $O(T)$ as time stage $T$ increases to infinity.
+The purpose of introducing Assumption \ref{assump: optimality balance} is to guarantee a certain (almost sure) convergence rate for both the posterior distribution and the estimators of design-input performance and variance, in addition to consistency of the posterior distribution and the estimators.